researchIntermediate3-4 hours

 Step 4

-Write it up, ship it, and what this says about you
+Write it up, put it out, and see what it says about you

-Analysts live and die by the write-up: a clear report is half the job.
-Pull your evidence and verdicts into one short investigation report, attach your checklist and the list of bad indicators you found, and publish it.
-Then send it to one real person who'd actually use it.
-That published report is a real beginner-analyst portfolio piece.
-And here's why it's worth doing: cybersecurity is growing fast, but the entry-level door is tighter than it used to be: the people who get in are the ones who can *show* they've done real work, not the ones with the longest list of certs.
-A real investigation someone can actually read beats a line on a resume.
+People in this job live and die by the written report: writing it up clearly is half the work.
+Pull together the evidence you gathered and the decisions you made into one short written report, then put it somewhere online where one real person who'd actually use it can read it.
+That report is something you can show anyone, a real link, not just a claim.
+And here's why it's worth doing: this kind of work is growing fast, but getting hired into it is harder than it used to be.
+The people who get hired are the ones who can show they've already done real work, not the ones with the longest list of online course certificates.
+A real, readable investigation beats one line on a form you fill out to apply for a job.
 You just made one.